 - support a claim for a refund if the goods or services purchased are faulty

 - prove who was responsible in cases of poor work quality.

 Those who participate in the cash and hidden economy are disadvantaging the community, honest taxpayers and honest businesses by not competing fairly.

 2.10 Based on surveys of 26 member countries, in 2012, the OECD delivered its report on combating the cash economy.
 The report noted that whilst a number of jurisdictions had comprehensive overarching strategies, many did not, ‘suggesting that this area of non-compliance may not be receiving adequate attention.’Organisation for Economic Cooperation and Development (OECD), Reducing opportunities for tax non-compliance in the underground economy (2012), p 2.

-2.11 The OECD report provided a summary of the core elements of a comprehensive overarching framework for combating the cash economy including that:14
+2.11 The OECD report provided a summary of the core elements of a comprehensive overarching framework for combating the cash economy including that:Ibid.

 - There are arrangements in place for ‘whole of revenue body‘ co-ordination;

 - Comprehensive research efforts are undertaken;

 - Enhanced risk detection processes are in place;

 - A multi-faceted set of risk treatments is undertaken;